 Generally, the turntables by type of the drive are divided into ‘belt drive’ and ‘direct drive’ turntable.
 Both drives have the same task, which is turning the platter.
 And while the ‘belt drive’ constructions are based on separate engines that rotate the plate, ‘direct drive’ is, as the name suggests, the motor directly connected to the platter.
 Both concepts have their advantages and disadvantages, and the fact is that most of the manufacturers have embraced the ‘belt drive’ concept because the other one is a concept with more negative than positive features.

 But the fact is that ‘direct drive’ nevertheless in the basic idea has a significant advantage as the engine power directly relies on the rotation of the platter.
-Furthermore, direct drive motors operate at a lower speed(lower RPM) and due to minimally generated vibrations cancel the negative vibration effect on the signal and noise ratio.
-Finally, they are more reliable in the work and longer lasting.
+Furthermore, direct-drive motors operate at a lower speed(lower RPM) and due to minimally generated vibrations cancel the negative vibration effect on the signal and noise ratio.
+Finally, they are more reliable at work and longer-lasting.

-‘Belt drive’ turntables uses motors that solve the problem of uneven rotation with a higher speed, i.e., the number of revolutions.
+‘Belt drive’ turntables use motors that solve the problem of uneven rotation with a higher speed, i.e., the number of revolutions.
 But higher speed also means creating more vibrations.
-If you look at the high-end turntable, irrelevant from what era, you will notice that the belt drive engines are well separated from the base and that the manufacturer want to achieve the insulation of the platter from a vibrations that the motor generates.
+If you look at the high-end turntable, irrelevant from what era, you will notice that the belt drive engines are well separated from the base and that the manufacturer wants to achieve the insulation of the platter from a vibration that the motor generates.

 The problem is that the belt is subject to change in the sense of the material itself (most often the rubber) which expands over time and changes properties depending on the conditions in which it is located.
 Look at this as a winter and summer car tire.
-Therefore, at higher temperatures the belts are stretched, while the lower ones are more stiff.
+Therefore, at higher temperatures, the belts are stretched, while the lower ones are stiffer.
 Overreacting?
 I would not say because most of the “belt drive” turntable manufacturer just suggests replacing the belt after some time.
-In addition, keep in mind that of crucial importance for proper reproduction is the balanced rotation of the platter and then everything else.
+Also, keep in mind that of crucial importance for proper reproduction is the balanced rotation of the platter and then everything else.

 Aluminum ‘S-shape’ tonearm is a recognizable shape and there are no radical changes to this.
 However, the bearings have been improved to achieve greater precision.
 There is also the possibility of adding auxiliary weight, which allows a larger range of cartridges to be selected.
 The headshell is still detachable and comes as a standard with a turntable.

-Turntable is made at an enviable level.
-I really do not have any objections, rather, I would say that it is an exemplary specimen how the turntable should look like in the price range.
+The turntable is made at an enviable level.
+I do not have any objections, rather, I would say that it is an exemplary specimen of how the turntable should look like in the price range.
 Okay, maybe I have one objection, which is the position of the power cable.
 It is located on the underside and is not at hand reach, just like a slightly unscathed attachment of the ground.

 But this is a complaint of more practical rather than qualitative nature.
-It is also positive that the power cable can be disconnected so that the user can provide a better quality cable for the purpose of further enhanced sound.
+It is also positive that the power cable can be disconnected so that the user can provide a better quality cable for further enhanced sound.

-An extra bonus to the whole story we have with an integrated cover that you will not have to buy separately, as usually the various manufacturers offer, and we all know that the cover is necessary because the dust is the biggest enemy of every turntable.
+A bonus to the whole story we have with an integrated cover that you will not have to buy separately, as usual, the various manufacturers offer, and we all know that the cover is necessary because the dust is the biggest enemy of every turntable.